Welcome to the Department of Art History

 - The Handwerker Gallery, which provides opportunities for students to work directly with art and exhibitions, both in the classroom and as preprofessional interns.

-- An advanced technology classroom, funded through a major grant from the W. M. Keck Foundation, which provides rich environment for students to interact with digital images and multimedia, and for architectural studies students to produce designs and 3-D models.
+- An advanced technology classroom, funded through a major grant from the W. M. Keck Foundation, which provides rich environment for students to interact with digital images and multimedia, and studio facilities for architectural studies students to produce designs and 3-D models.

 - One-on-one work with faculty on research topics in a tutorial, an independent study, and (for those who qualify) an honors thesis.